 The event was jointly organised by the International and European Federations of Journalists (IFJ-EFJ) together with their affiliate the Belarus Association of Journalists (BAJ).

-Larysa Shchyrakova and Volha Chaichyts are two Belarusan freelance journalists, working for Belsat TV, a ten-year-old television channel based in Warsaw, Poland.
+Larysa Shchyrakova and Volha Chaichyts are two Belarusian freelance journalists, working for Belsat TV, a ten-year-old television channel based in Warsaw, Poland.
 During the conference, the two female journalists exposed several problems they face in their country that they name “the last dictatorship in Europe”.

 In Belarus, being a journalist has its own cost as professionals must face relentless government censorship.
 New changes in National Media Law now prohibit journalists from contributing to any foreign media, as one of many restrictions introduced in June 2018.
 Cases such as “BelTA” case, increasing arrests, surveillance, libels and fines against editors and journalists are routine.